trueos/trueos-docs/trueos-handbook/postinstall.rst

    ZFS and encrypt it with GELI, deleting any existing data.

 Input and repeat the :guilabel:`Device Password` to associate with the device.
-A pop-up menu will indicate the current contents of the device will be wiped.
+A pop-up window indicates the current contents of the device will be wiped.
 Click :guilabel:`Yes` to initialize the device.

 To share the computer with other users, create additional login and